luhuimao/morgan/book/src/programs.md

 A client *app* interacts with a Solana cluster by sending it *transactions* with one or more *instructions*.
 The Solana *runtime* passes those instructions to user-contributed *programs*.
-An instruction might, for example, tell a program to transfer *lamports* from one *account* to another or create an interactive contract that governs how lamports are transfered.
+An instruction might, for example, tell a program to transfer *difs* from one *account* to another or create an interactive contract that governs how difs are transfered.
 Instructions are executed atomically.
 If any instruction is invalid, any changes made within the transaction are discarded.